rica142003/Computer-Optimization-Projects/SIMD Advantage Profiling/readme.md

   <img  src="https://github.com/user-attachments/assets/a343205d-a2ba-4802-bca6-4f84c963e8fc" style="width: 80%; height: auto;">
 </p>

 Float32 consistently outperforms float64 across all kernels because SIMD vector registers can fit twice as many 32-bit floats as 64-bit doubles (e.g., 8 lanes vs 4 lanes with AVX2, 16 vs 8 lanes with AVX-512).
-At small problem sizes, both float32 and float64 achieve high GFLOPs since the entire dataset fits in cache, so memory is not a bottleneck.
-As the problem size grows beyond cache capacity, performance drops sharply, especially for float64, because larger element size stresses memory bandwidth more heavily.
+At small problem sizes, both of them achieve high GFLOPs since the entire dataset fits in cache, so memory is not a bottleneck.
+But as the problem size grows beyond cache capacity, performance drops, especially for float64, because larger size stresses memory bandwidth more heavily.
 The gap between float32 and float64 aligns with expected lane-width reasoning: float32 has roughly 2× throughput advantage in vectorized compute, though memory effects and kernel arithmetic intensity slightly blur the ratio.

 ## Appendix
 Screenshot A1. _Optimizers enabled on GCC_